bobby-brennan/gitback-blog/articles/apis-guru/content.md

 Of course, not every API uses Swagger.
 That's why we've been working together on an open source project, aptly named [api-spec-converter](https://github.com/lucybot/api-spec-converter).
-Most machine-readable API descriptions are interchangable - they simply describe a set of URLs, inputs, and outputs.
+Most machine-readable API descriptions are interchangeable - they simply describe a set of URLs, inputs, and outputs.
 APIs Guru uses api-spec-converter to convert description formats such as API Blueprint and I/O Docs to Swagger 2.0.